 Computer-based training does come with its challenges too.
 One major challenge is the fact that trainees are left unmonitored.
 Because CBT courses are unmonitored, it's difficult to know whether your employees are engaging with the material.
 A wonderful way to ensure that trainees are engaged is to incorporate quizzes and interactive modules into the digital classroom.
 This will ensure that they are paying attention, as well as inform you about which concepts were communicated effectively.

 Simulations are an effective training technique for fields that require a specific set of skills for operating complex machinery, such as in the medical or aviation industries.
 Successful simulations reflect actual work situations and allow trainees to solve issues that they will likely face on the job.

 3. On-the-job training

 On-the-job or hands-on training jumps straight to the practical skills necessary for the job.
 New hires begin working immediately with this training method.
 In some cases, it may be beneficial to incorporate an employee shadowing component.
 This will allow new hires to gain a little insight into the context and job requirements before trying it on their own.

-Related: What is On-the-Job Training?
+Related: What Is On-the-Job Training?

-Though a structured curriculum has its place in training, there are many benefits to mentorship and coaching.
+While a structured curriculum has its place in training, there are many benefits to mentorship and coaching.
 Implementing a mentorship program at your company, along with other training methods, creates employee development opportunities as well as develops relationships that help new employees feel welcomed and supported.